Auroratide/auroratide.com/content/posts/image-alt-text/content.md

 I use to think something like "Alien World", or perhaps "A purple planet in space" were good; after all, they describe what the image is.
 However, after doing a deep dive into **accessibility** practices, I've come to learn that descriptions like these are not incredibly useful.

 So, what _does_ make for good and useful alternative text?
-There's a number of tips and antipatterns I've collected perusing the web, but actually I've found that a single, concise principle encompasses them all:
+There's a number of tips and antipatterns I've discovered perusing the web, but actually I've found that a single, concise principle encompasses them all:

 <major-point>